-The jury’s third option was to find that Zimmerman killed Martin, but acted in self-defense.
+The jury’s third option was to find that Zimmerman killed Martin in self-defense.

 A self-defense finding always requires an acquittal.
 But in reality, the Zimmerman jurors didn’t even need to conclude that he acted in self-defense in order to acquit him.
 In Florida and other jurisdictions, once a defendant presents enough evidence to allow for the possibility that he acted in self-defense, the prosecution must prove beyond a reasonable doubt that he did not act in self-defense.
 This is exactly what happened at the Zimmerman trial.

 An account that Zimmerman gave police officers, if true, would have justified a self-defense acquittal.
 He claimed that Martin knocked him to the ground, punched him, and slammed his head into the pavement over and over again.
 Afraid for his life, Zimmerman reached for his gun and fired.
-This is a version of events that the jurors couldn’t rule out, and as long as they couldn’t rule it out, they had to acquit.
+The jurors apparently couldn’t rule out this version of events, or at least something close to it.
+And as long as they couldn’t, they had to acquit.